 3. Design with water in mind

-It involves material and engineering techniques to prevent the build-up of water.
-For example, a designer could design a drainage system or downspout to prevent rainwater from stagnating.
+This tactic involves material and engineering techniques to prevent the build-up of water.
+For example, an engineer could design a drainage system or downspout to prevent rainwater from stagnating.

 4. Control the chemicals in the environment

 You can reduce or prevent corrosion by removing the chemical sources that help form formic acid—a copper-corrosive chemical.
 In the case of the copper tubing in HVAC systems such as window-type air conditioners, remove sources that raise the formic acid levels such as fabric softeners, laundry detergents, body wash, and paint removers.
 Control the level of sulphur, oxygen and chloride present in your kitchen or laundry room.

 Invest in paints, lubricants and sprays.
 For galvanised roofing, use primer paint for an initial coatinging and finish it with a final coating of latex or acrylic paint.
 You can use red oxides, magnesium-rich paints, zinc chromate, vinyl resin, chlorinated rubber resin, silicone aluminium paints, Polyurethane resins, binders, epoxy resins, coal tar epoxy and zinc chromate.

 Without constant maintenance, any coating or paint is not enough.
 Scratches and dents can hasten rusting.
 Be sure to set up an organised storage space for metal items such as bicycle parts, pots, and pans.
 Unorganised or jumbled storage is an easy way to leave dents in your metallic items.
 For coins and medals, invest in protective plastic boxes to keep their lustre and shine.

 Home methods vs products you can purchase in stores

 There are also homemade methods and commercial solutions in the market that you can use to prevent rust.

 Use cooking oil or motor grease as a protective coating.